FilippoL/TalkStats/README.md

 - **Sentiment over time** - track the mood evolution of your chat

 ### Bestemmiometro (The Blasphemy Meter)
-A *very serious* feature for Italian chats that tracks... let's say *colorful expressions*:
+A *very serious* feature for **Italian chats only** that tracks... let's say *colorful expressions*.
+Includes 270+ patterns covering various creative combinations of Italian blasphemies.

-- `porco dio` / `dio porco`
-- `porca madonna`
+**Note:** This feature is specifically designed for Italian language analysis.
+It will not detect blasphemies in other languages.

+Features:
+- Per-author rankings and per-capita stats (bestemmie per 100 messages)
+- Climax detection (repeated vowels like "diooooo" or "madonnaaaa")
+- Consecutive streak tracking
-- `dio cane`
+- Timeline visualization

-Complete with per-author rankings, pie charts, and stacked bar visualizations.
+- Beautiful pie charts and stacked bar visualizations

 Because science.

 ### 12 Interactive Visualizations
 1. **Message Timeline** - messages over time